jpschewe/fll-sw/README.md

 Future plans
 ============
 Fix the bugs and make the software more user-friendly.
-If you have suggestions on this, please add them to the issues list (requires registration).
-The link is at the top of this page.
+If you have suggestions on this, please add them to the [issues list](https://github.com/jpschewe/fll-sw/issues) (requires registration).

 Developers
 ==========